hiveot/hub/cmd/hubcli/README.md

 ## Status

 The status of the Hub CLI Alpha.
 It is functional but breaking changes might happen.
 CLI for services are still being added.

+TODO:

+- subscriptions don't persist after auto-reconnect.

 ## Summary

 The Hub CLI provides a commandline interface for managing Hub and service configuration.

 Usage: hubcli -h

 ## Setup